Ensuring the safety of our agricultural raw materials

 From open fields to the mill

 At all times it needs to be remembered that wheat is a food ingredient used to make a whole range of foodstuffs.
-It is therefore essential that wheat supplied to millers meets their requirements as well as any contract specifications.
-Besides, as the crop is grown in open fields, millers check every delivery of agricultural raw materials for any food safety hazards and rejecting wheat, rye or oat which is not suitable.
+It is therefore essential that cereals supplied to millers meet their requirements and any contract specifications.
+Besides, as the crop is grown in open fields, millers check every delivery of their agricultural raw materials for any food safety hazards and rejecting grains which are not suitable.

 Plant nutrition & protection products